 portrait by George Richmond, first published in 1857.

-various parts of Yorkshire, all purporting to be of Emily and all of different women.
-Frustrated
+various parts of Yorkshire, all purporting to be of the author, but all of very different

 Emily Bronte, artwork published by

 William Scruton, 1898.
 This is derived from the figure of Anne in the 'Pillar

 Elder, 1900 on the advice of Clement Shorter.
 This is based on the r/h figure in

 the 'Bronte Group' illustration first published in Haworth, Past & Present,

 Two pieces of artwork were created in the late 1890s, based on what were thought

 to be pictures of Emily.
 William Scruton's portrait was copied from the left hand figure in the